Rif-Development/Da-Boys-Development/README.md

 Date Created: Febuary 4, 2025

-This is an open repository for Da Boys Development.
-We are working together to make a game in the future that will be a RPG Fantasy game.
+This is an open repository for Da Boys Development Studio.
+We are working together to make a game, which in the future will be a RPG Fantasy game.

 ## Team members:
   Head Developer:   Wyatt Churchman